Baked Sage Pork Meatballs with Apple Cider Orzo

 - Storage: Refrigerate leftovers in an airtight container for up to 3 days.

-- Reheat: Warm gently on the stove over medium-low heat with a splash of broth or water to loosen.
-Or, microwave in short 30-second intervals, stirring in between, until heated through.
+- Reheating: Warm gently on the stove over medium-low heat with a splash of broth or water to loosen.
+Or microwave in short 30-second intervals, stirring in between, until heated through.

 - Freezing: Not recommended.
 The orzo can become mushy once thawed.

-- Recipe Tip: Make the orzo while the meatballs bake to save time.
+- Time-saving tip: Make the apple cider orzo while the meatballs bake to streamline prep and reduce total cook time.

 Nutrition